dotnet/runtime/src/tools/illink/docs/error-codes.md

 - The linker found a call to a method which is annotated with 'RequiresUnreferencedCodeAttribute' which can break functionality of a trimmed application.

-#### `IL2027`: Attribute 'attribute' should only be used once on 'method'.
+#### `IL2027`: Attribute 'attribute' should only be used once on 'member'.

-- The linker found multiple instances of attribute 'attribute' on 'method'.
+- The linker found multiple instances of attribute 'attribute' on 'member'.
 This attribute is only allowed to have one instance, linker will only use the fist instance and ignore the rest.

 #### `IL2028`: Attribute 'attribute' on 'method' doesn't have a required constructor argument.